 And yes, ultimately you still need your numbers to be strong.
 Instead of appealing to a layman customer who might have only a limited understanding of the products they purchase, it’s more likely that B2B marketers will be trying to persuade seasoned experts with a solid grasp of key stats and data.
 But even for a B2C video, the importance of demonstrating value should not be underrated.
 This is a very, very important similarity between the two models to keep in mind: All customers, whether they are individuals or businesses, value their money and want to know that you will provide a product or service worthy of their expense.

-Another aspect to consider, that applies to both B2B and B2C video content marketing, is length.
-We’ve already discussed the importance of keeping things short in order to avoid alienating a modern audiences, but that window of opportunity only continues to shrink.
-Millennials today have a 12-second attention span, while their successors, Gen Z, are down to a measly eight.
+Another aspect to consider for both B2B and B2C video content marketing is video structure.
+While your video length may differ between the two categories, it’s important that for both, you deliver an especially engaging opening shot.
+Millennials today have a 12-second attention span, while their successors, Gen Z, are down to a measly eight seconds.
 That’s why your most important information should be there at the top, within those first few seconds.
-Make sure that your video content gets right to the point, states its case, and gets out again before overstaying its welcome.
+Make sure that your video content gets right to the point in case your audience—whether B2B or B2C—doesn’t stick around to hear the rest.

 Another big difference?
 The platform that you choose to host your video content on.
 There are a lot of great options available to your brand, but they serve very different needs depending on what sort of client you are attempting to connect with.
 For consumer-facing content, Vimeo, Instagram, and YouTube are probably your most effective choices.
 All three platforms feature robust sharing options, already optimized for social media, that allow you to reach as wide and diverse an audience as possible.
 For B2B on the other hand, LinkedIn, Slideshare, and Vidyard are platforms that come preloaded with a broad base of business professionals that your brand might tap into.